SujinSeong/electric-powered-wheelchair/README.md

 # electric-powered-wheelchair
 Exploring usability and user value of the Electric Powered Wheelchair (EPW).
+The following is a detailed description of the usability and user value assessment questionnaires used in this study.

 # Usability Evaluation
 For usability evaluation, all evaluations were conducted after participants completed the EPW driving task.